Sadly, according to law enforcement statistics,

 - Children are the most vulnerable to sexual assault between the ages of 7 and 13

 - According to a 2003 National Institute of Justice report, three out of four adolescents who have been sexually assaulted were victimized by someone they knew well.

 These are frightening statistics, but there are things you can do to help protect your child from sexual abuse.
 It is important to begin these conversations when children are young and reinforce prevention messages often.

 Here are 5 prevention messages to use with your child.
 (Used with permission from the Massachusetts Medical Society):

-Are you feeling too worried about all the terrible things that can happen to imagine talking calmly with your child about safety?
+Are you feeling too worried to talk calmly with your child about safety?
 A lot of parents feel that way.
 That why I created the Get Unstuck!
-Group to help parents feel calm and skillful, even in the toughest situations.
+Group to help parents feel calm and confident, even in the toughest situations.
 Try your first group for free.

 More Tips For Keeping Your Child Safe